haydenfd/nfl_api_client/docs/data_access.md

 active_macks = [p for p in find_players_by_last_name("Mack") if p["is_active"]]
 print(active_macks)

 ```

-## Parameters
+## **Parameters**

-Certain endpoints, such as team roster, require providing an ESPN team ID.
-To make access easy, you can see Reference > Parameters for the mapping of team codes to IDs.
-Under the hood, each ID is an integer.
-For endpoints that require such IDs, you can either directly inject the integer ID of the team, or you can make use of the provided Enum.
+Certain endpoints (like TeamRoster) require an ESPN team ID.
+These can be passed in two ways:

+- As a raw integer
+- Using the provided TeamID Enum for clarity

+This applies for other endpoints that require a specific Season Type or Conference ID.
+You can get more clarification on which entities have which IDs by looking at the [Parameters](parameters.md) section for more information.

 ```python
 from nfl_api_client.endpoints.team_roster import TeamRoster